-The associated maximum error rises roughly like $\sqrt{z_f}$ , which is much better than both uniform and perspective shadow maps, which have a maximum error of $z_f$ .
-In addition to the perspective errors for uniform and perspective shadow maps, Figure 6 also shows the error for light space perspective shadow maps (LiSPSM) with $n = n{opt}$ .
-It can be seen that the error for LiSPSMs decreases quickly to the local minimum at $\sqrt{z_n z_f}$ , then rises practically linearly until reaching again the maximum error at the far plane.
+The associated maximum error rises roughly like $\sqrt{z_f}$, which is much better than both uniform and perspective shadow maps, which have a maximum error of z_f .
+In addition to the perspective errors for uniform and perspective shadow maps, Figure 6 also shows the error for light space perspective shadow maps (LiSPSM) with $n = n{opt}$.
+It can be seen that the error for LiSPSMs decreases quickly to the local minimum at $\sqrt{z_n z_f}$, then rises practically linearly until reaching again the maximum error at the far plane.
 One could say that LiSPSMs inherit the hyperbolic falloff of uniform shadow maps at the near plane, and the linear increase from perspective shadow maps from the minimum on, but both with far smaller error maxima.

 Finally, this treatment has only dealt with perspective aliasing in the z-direction.
 In the x-direction, the situation is slightly different.
 The problematic behavior of perspective shadow maps for the z-direction arises from the fact that the z coordinate is projected into the shadow map s coordinate, which is subject to foreshortening.
-The x-coordinate which is orthogonal to s, and this coordinate is not subject to perspective foreshortening.
-On the contrary, t undergoes the same perspective shadow map approach, i.e., dp/dt is constant.
+The x-coordinate, however, is projected into the shadow map t coordinate which is orthogonal to s, and this coordinate is not subject to perspective foreshortening.
+On the contrary, t undergoes the same perspective transformation as x, and is therefore ideal in the perspective shadow map approach, i.e., dp/dt is constant.

 For light space perspective shadow maps, the situation is a bit different.
-The perspective aliasing error dp/dt evaluates to where n has been replaced by $n{opt}$ in the right term.
+The perspective aliasing error dp/dt evaluates to where n has been replaced by n{opt} in the right term.
 So, the error starts with a maximum about the same order of magnitude than dp/ds and then falls off hyperbolically.
 This means that error is distributed fairly between the x and z direction, whereas in perspective shadow maps, the x direction is ideal and the z direction can show dramatic errors.
 Note that the unequal treatment of errors in the z and x direction is inherent to all approaches that reparameterize the shadow plane.

-$$\frac{ds}{dt} = \frac{z_n}{z}(z-z_n+n) = z_n + \frac{z_n\sqrt{z_nz_f}}{z},$$
+$$\frac{ds}{dt} = \frac{z - z_n + n}{z} = 1 + \frac{\sqrt{z_n z_f}}{z},$$